-The Courtauld Gallery and Courtauld Shop are closed now closed until Spring 2021 while we undertake a major transformation project called Courtauld Connects.
+The Courtauld Gallery and Courtauld Shop are closed until 2021 while we undertake a major transformation project called Courtauld Connects.

 This ambitious project will enable The Courtauld Gallery to significantly improve our visitor experience by putting accessibility at the heart of everything we do.
 The following provides some information about the Gallery closure.
 Further information about the wider Courtauld Connects project can be found here.

 At the Heart of a Centre for Teaching and Research

 The gallery is at the heart of The Courtauld Institute of Art, one of the world’s leading centres for the study of art history and conservation.

 The Courtauld Gallery is located at Somerset House in the heart of London.

 Somerset House is a spectacular 18th century building on the banks of the Thames.
 Once the home of the Royal Academy of Art, the galleries are an elegant and intimate space in which to enjoy the collection.

 The Courtauld Gallery plays an important role in the capital’s cultural life and is part of London’s Museum Mile